MeasureOneCodeTwice/Opus/README.md

 # About

-Opus is a work-in-progress Minecraft Discord bot written in C.
+Opus is a work-in-progress Minecraft statistics scraper written in C.
 There are two ways to run Opus:
 1. Natively on your machine
 2. Through docker